OkelloAndrewPeters/rigidityiq-gemma4/README.md

 I spent a year on this problem the wrong way.

-I trained an ordinal regression pipeline on 147 patients from the WearGait-PD dataset — 93 synchronized IMU sensor channels, 14 body locations, strict subject-independent evaluation.
+I trained an ordinal regression pipeline on 147 patients from the WearGait-PD dataset, 93 synchronized IMU sensor channels, 14 body locations, strict subject-independent evaluation.
 Some folds achieved a Quadratic Weighted Kappa of 0.53.
 The model worked.